Eleven Tips to a Successful School Year

 5. Help your child develop good organizational skills and effective study habits.
 Students today have more access to study tips, educational advice, and answers to assignments than at any time in the past.
 The Internet has a wealth of information.

-6. Supervise media usage: computer, the Internet, cell phone, movies, etc. See more at commonsensemedia.org.
+6. Supervise media usage: computer, the Internet, cell phone, movies, et cetera.
+See more at commonsensemedia.org.

 7. Kids need to feel a part of their family on a daily basis, and dinnertime is a terrific way to accomplish this feeling.
 Running out of things to talk about?
 Start telling your kids some family history.
 Research shows that telling stories about your shared past creates strong and secure emotional bonds, which directly impacts how well families are functioning.
 Turns out that kids who knew a lot about their family history learned it at dinnertime.